mohammad-rowshan/Weight-Distribution-of-Polar-Codes/Closed-form Formulas/README.md

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the source code retains the above copyright notice.

 ## Contact
-For questions or feedback, contact the authors: [mrowshan@connect.ust.hk]
+For questions or feedback, contact the authors: mrowshan at ieee dot org